Freedom 251: Controversies and criticism

 Goel was later arrested by Indian authorities over the aforementioned fraud allegations, after the owner of Ghaziabad-based Ayam Enterprises filed an FIR alleging that Ringing Bells “defrauded” it of ₹16 lakh.

-Currently, the domain has been expired and Godaddy has auctioned it.
-On 24 March 2019, the new owner has converted it into a Tech blog.
+The domain expired and was auctioned by Godaddy.
+On 24 March 2019, the new owner converted it into a tech blog.

 Delivery

 Ringing Bells says it had delivered 5,000 units of Freedom 251 by 9 July 2016, and claimed to be delivering another 65,000 units to customers.